 The Thames Tunnel

-When it first opened in 1843 the Thames Tunnel was described as the Eighth Wonder of the World.
-People came from far and wide to see the first tunnel under a river anywhere in the world.
+When it opened in 1843 the Thames Tunnel was described as the Eighth Wonder of the World.
+People came from far and wide to see the first tunnel under a river.

-On the opening day, fifty thousand people descended the staircase and paid a penny to walk through the tunnel.
+On the first day, fifty thousand people descended the staircase and paid a penny to walk through the tunnel.
 By the end of the first three months there were a million people, or half the population of London.
-In its day, this was the most successful visitor attraction in the world.
+This was the most successful visitor attraction in the world.

 In the age of sail and horse-drawn coaches, people came from all over the world and bought souvenirs and listened to the entertainment in the cross-tunnel arches.